Chris Hansen: Independent television shows

 In 2015, Hansen hosted Killer Instinct, a show on Investigation Discovery chronicling homicide cases.
 The show's initial 10-episode season premiered on August 17, 2015.

 In 2015, Hansen planned a new independent television show called Hansen vs. Predator, a spin-off of his original show To Catch a Predator.
 The program was intended to premiere online, crowdfunded via Kickstarter with Hansen hoping to raise $400,000; however the Kickstarter only raised $89,000.
 Hansen offered promotional memorabilia as part of the campaign that donors claimed to have never received, and he was arrested in January 2019 for paying for $13,000 worth of promotional items with a bad check.
 Later broadcast rights were sold, with Hansen vs. Predator becoming a recurring segment on Crime Watch Daily.

 Work with Crime Watch Daily

 On August 22, 2016, Hansen was introduced as the new host of the syndicated news program Crime Watch Daily beginning with its second-season premiere on September 12.
-Hansen anchors the program from New York City, but it will maintain its Los Angeles–based newsroom.
+Hansen anchored the program from New York City while the program maintained its Los Angeles–based newsroom.
 The second season also saw the premiere of Hansen vs. Predator, a revival of his previous To Catch a Predator series.
 Hansen's entry brought further ratings gains to the program, with household ratings increasing by 20% to 1.0, and a 23% gain among women 18–34.
 On January 4, 2017, Crime Watch Daily was renewed for a third season.
 The show ended its run in June 2018.
 Chris Hansen debuted the first episode of Hansen vs. Predator on September 12, 2016, on Crime Watch Daily.